percona/percona-server-mongodb-operator/source/backups.rst

 Making on-demand backup
 -----------------------

-To make an on-demand backup, the user should first configure the backup storage in the ``backup.storages`` subsection of the ``deploy/cr.yaml`` configuration file in a same way it was done for scheduled backups.
-When the ``deploy/cr.yaml`` file contains correctly configured storage and is applied with ``kubectl`` command, use *a special backup configuration YAML file* with the following contents:
+To make an on-demand backup, the user should first make changes in the ``deploy/cr.yaml`` configuration file: set the ``backup.enabled`` key to ``true`` and configure backup storage in the ``backup.storages`` subsection in a same way it was done for scheduled backups.
+When the ``deploy/cr.yaml`` file contains correctly configured keys and is applied with ``kubectl`` command, use *a special backup configuration YAML file* with the following contents:

 * **backup name** in the ``metadata.name`` key,
 * **Percona Server for MongoDB Cluster name** in the ``spec.psmdbCluster`` key,